imrafaelmerino/vertx-effect/docs/README.md

 **This is extremely convenient and productive in order to do your testing.
 You don't need to mock anything.
 Passing around functions that produce outputs given some inputs is enough to check that your verticles will do their job.**

+**The take away from this section is how using function composition and different expressions you'll be able to handle complexity and implement and test any imaginable flow very quickly.**

 ## <a name="effects"><a/> Effects